 Ecology Site Characteristics Significant Flora Nine conservation significant flora species listed under the provisions of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and/or the Nature Conservation Act 1992 have been recorded in ecological surveys undertaken for the GFD Project.
 However, none of these species were recorded within the proposed SBICSDA crossing location.
 Essential habitat for 10 conservation significant flora species has been mapped within the GFD project area.
 However, no essential habitat has been mapped within the proposed SBICSDA crossing location.
+The Queensland Protected Plants Trigger map was requested for the area on 6 June 2023and these results show there are no EVNT flora species or high-risk triggers areas within or adjacent to the proposed works area or the wider Lot 27 FT969.
 Significant Fauna Thirteen conservation significant fauna species listed under the provisions of the EPBC Act and/or the Nature Conservation Act 1992 have been recorded in ecological surveys undertaken for GFD Project.
 However, none of these species were recorded within the proposed SBICSDA crossing location.
 Essential habitat for eight conservation significant fauna species has been mapped within the GFD project area.
-However, none of these habitats were mapped within the proposed SBICSDA crossing location in PL 1088.
+However, none of these habitats were mapped within the proposed SBICSDA crossing location in PL 176/ PL 1088.
+A Wildlife Online search was conducted on 6 June 2023 in order to interrogate up to date databases for rare and threatened species that may have been sighted in the area.
+Over a search area of 5km no conservation significant records were retrieved.
 Environmentally Sensitive Areas (ESAs) No ESAs have been identified within the proposed SBICSDA crossing location.
+Category C or R containing endangered ESAs has been mapped ~230 m north of the SBICSDA crossing location.
+Category C or R containing Of-Concern has been mapped ~270 m south of the SBICSDA crossing location.
+ESAs have been mapped as intersecting with the construction disturbance zone outside of the SBICSDA crossing location.
 ESAs will not be impacted by the proposed works within the SBICSDA crossing location.
-Matters of State Environmental Significance (MSES) No MSES have been identified within the proposed SBICSDA crossing location.
-The nearest MSES are as follows:
+Matters of State Environmental Significand (MSES) e No MSES have been identified within the proposed SBICSDA crossing location.
+The nearest MSES are as follows: - ~ 400m southeast and northwest: MSES regulated vegetation (GBR Riverine)

-Matters of National Environmental Significance

-An EPBC Act Protected Matters search (disturbance area with 5km buffer) was conducted, where 5 listed threatened ecological communities, 32 listed threated species, and 12 listed migratory species were identified as potentially occurring.
-Of these the only listed species 'known to occur' within the area was Brigalow (Acacia harpophylla dominant and co-dominant).

-No Brigalow (Acacia harpophylla dominant and co-dominant) threatened ecological communities occur within the direct proposed SBICSDA crossing location.
+~ 700m southwest: MSES regulated vegetation (endangered or of concern) Matters of National Environmental Significance An updated EPBC Act Protected Matters search (disturbance area with 5km buffer) was conducted on 6 June 2023, where 5 listed threatened ecological communities, 32 listed threated species, and 12 listed migratory species were identified as potentially occurring.
+Of these the only listed species 'known to occur' within the area was Brigalow ( Acacia harpophylla dominant and co-dominant).
+No Brigalow ( Acacia harpophylla dominant and co-dominant) threatened ecological communities occur within the direct proposed SBICSDA crossing location.
 The SBICSDA is mapped as non-remanent vegetation.
 Based on the online database Biomaps no EPBC Act listed flora or fauna species have been recorded within the proposed SBICSDA crossing location.